Inpatients

 Patients who are admitted to any of our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bathrooms will be close to their bed area.
 Sharing with members of the opposite sex will only happen by exception based on clinical need, for example, where patients need specialist equipment such as in Intensive Care or when patients choose to share.

 We also ask our patients and visitors to respect the privacy and dignity of others.
-If you have any concerns, please let us know.
+If you have any concerns, please talk to a member of staff.

-We know that your loved ones will want to visit you whilst you’re in hospital and are happy to welcome them during the specified visiting times.
-It’s not usually possible to visit outside of these hours unless nursing staff agree, so please ask.
+We know that your loved ones will want to visit you whilst you’re in hospital and are happy to welcome them during visiting times.
+It’s not usually possible to visit outside of these hours unless agreed with the nursing staff.

-If you ever feel a bit overwhelmed by visitors, which can happen, please let a nurse know.
+If you ever feel overwhelmed by visitors, which can happen, please just let a nurse know.

-If your loved one has a cold, cough, stomach upset or any other infectious, please ask them not to visit until they have been symptom free for 48 hours because of the risk of infecting other people.
+If your loved one has a cold, cough, stomach upset or any other infectious, please ask them not to visit until they have been symptom free for 48 hours to prevent the risk of infecting other people.

-All of our staff are trained in the importance of, and need for, hand hygiene.
+All of our staff are trained in hand hygiene.
 If you feel that hand hygiene has been neglected, please challenge the staff involved - they will not take offence.
 If you feel uncomfortable doing this, please raise it with another member of staff or the Ward Manager.

 Our patients and visitors can help in stopping the spread of infection by taking some simple steps:

-- Do not visit the hospitals if you have had symptoms of diarrhoea and/or vomiting in the last 48 hours
+• Do not visit hospital if you have had symptoms of diarrhoea, vomiting, flu or similar illnesses in the last 48 hours

 As a teaching hospital Trust, research is vital to the development of a better healthcare for our patients, as well as the development of our next generation doctors, nurses and healthcare professionals.